stackbit-projects/tribetelco-3061c/content/pages/communities.md

     type: section_pricing
     background: gray
     title: Communities
+    subtitle: >-
-    subtitle: 'TribeTelco partners with the following Communities that you can support '
+      TribeTelco partners with the following Communities that you can support by
     pricing_plans:
       - title: Small
         subtitle: 3GB Data